Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 Equal or more hits than par: Decrease Par Time by 0.10

-This tests your sight alignment, trigger control, and grip while working at a practical pace.
+This tests your sight alignment, trigger control, and grip at a practical pace.

 A big part here is building your grip properly on the draw.
 If you fail that, your second shot will be slow or off-target.

-If you started from Step 2, focus on forming the correct grip pressure for your support hand as you present the gun and take the first shot.
+If you started from Step 2, focus on using the right grip pressure for your support hand as you present the gun.

 Ultimate goal: